-Periodontal disease can affect the gums and the site of the implants in the same way that it affects the gums around natural teeth, so it’s important to ensure that any signs of the disease are eliminated before implant placement, and that care is taken to avoid periodontal disease in the future.
 The best way to ensure this is to visit the dentist regularly and to schedule cleanings with the hygienist at least every six months.
-The hygienist is the best person to clean the implants thoroughly which will lessen the chance of gum disease.
-They will also check that you are cleaning your teeth correctly.
+The hygienist is the best person to clean the implants thoroughly, which will lessen the chance of gum disease.

 Factors that lower life expectancy

-There are several factors that will lower the life expectancy of implants:
+Several factors will lower the life expectancy of implants:

-This causes poor healing and poor gum health in the mouth.
-Thus any infection or disease will become worse and effect the teeth and implants.
-Smokers will have a larger chance of cancer, infections and bone destruction around their own teeth or dental implants
+It can cause poor healing and poor gum health in the mouth.
+Thus any infection or disease will become worse and affect the teeth and implants.
+Smokers will have a more substantial chance of cancer, infections and bone destruction around their teeth or dental implants

-Uncontrolled diabetes reduces the healing of the gums and increases the chance of infection around teeth and dental implants.
+Uncontrolled diabetes reduces the healing of the gums and increases the likelihood of infection around teeth and dental implants.

-radiation treatment to the mouth will cause decreased blood flow and poor healing for the rest of life.
-The mouth is more prone to infection, and any small trauma or infection does not heal.
+Radiation treatment to the mouth will cause decreased blood flow and poor healing for the rest of life.
+The mouth is more prone to infection, and any small trauma or disease does not heal.
 Thus dental implants or teeth can be lost.

 Good oral hygiene helps prolong the life of implants

 Anyone who has had implants should be prepared to take extra care of them, and this includes having regular dental check-ups as well as following an oral hygiene routine.
-Teeth should be brushed after every meal, and a small toothbrush or interdental brush used to clean the abutments.
+Brushed your teeth after every meal, and a small toothbrush or interdental brush used to clean the abutments.
 Floss can also be used to clean around the gums and abutments and prosthetic teeth.
-Removable prosthesis should be taken out of the mouth so that the abutments can be cleaned and flossed thoroughly, while fixed prosthesis should be cleaned as thoroughly as natural teeth, and the interdental brush and floss can be used to clean in between and around the abutments.
+The removable prosthesis should be taken out of the mouth so that the abutments can be cleaned and flossed thoroughly as natural teeth, and the interdental brush and floss can be used to clean in between and around the abutments.